Doctors’ Strike/Exodus: CSOs condemn poor doctors’ welfare, harsh working conditions

 “At the moment, the nation is already struggling to meet up with the doctor per patient ratio.
 Thus with the exodus of doctors, it becomes worst as Nigeria are the biggest lower.

 “In recent times, hospitals are being overstretched due to inadequate doctors.
-Thus the brain drain in the health system will further worsen the situation for the common Nigeria who cannot afford private hospitals or travel abroad.
+Thus the brain drain in the health system will further worsen the situation for the common Nigeria who cannot afford private hospital or to travel abroad.

 “This does not portray the seriousness of Nigeria’s political class especially when it comes to prioritizing the health of Nigerians.

-“Nigerian leaders have to place more priority on the health and education sector to enable the nation to develop this crucial sector.
-This will not just lead to a better health system but also the generation of revenue via health export.”
+“Nigerian leaders have to place more priority on the health and education sector to enable the nation develop this crucial sector.
+This will not just lead to better health system but also generation of revenue via health export.”

 The Director of Programmes, Corporate Accountability and Public Participation Africa, CAPPA, Philip Jakpor, said, “The mass exodus of Nigerian doctors to Saudi Arabia and the Western countries is a very disturbing testament to how the Nigerian government deals with workers in the crucial sectors of the nation.